Answers to Common Questions and Situations

-What Does Intestate Mean?
+What Does Intestate Mean in Georgia Probate Law?

 Intestate is a term that is often used in probate situations, but what does it mean and why is it important?
 We will answer that question and more in this post.